 When we set out to create an Arduino block coding app, we wanted to create the easiest option for teachers and students to use.
 Here’s why we think our (free) offering is better than some of the other options out there.

 This is the default software for writing and uploading code to your Arduino board.
 However, it’s difficult to teach with due to the high learning curve of C++, and the fact that code errors are always lurking around the corner.

 Code Kit is easy and quick to learn.
 Code errors?
 Basically a thing of the past, seeing as you don’t have written syntax.

 On the surface, Code Kit might just look like a flashier version of Ardublockly.
-We don’t blame you – our blocks app runs on the same framework, but there’s a lot more going on under the hood with ours.
+We don’t blame you – our apps share many fundamental similarities, but there’s a lot more going on under the hood with Code Kit.